Rising Star – Holly Butler

 It was a great moment when ClinSpec Dx won the Innovation Award at the Scottish Life Sciences Dinner in late February, which really showed us some of the progress we as a company have made in the last few years.
 This award commended how the technology was installed at an Edinburgh hospital, beginning to test its diagnostic performance in a real world environment.

 Organisation and Team

-ClinSpec Diagnostics Ltd has four directors; the CEO, Dr Mark Hegarty, inventor and chief scientific officer, Dr Matt Baker, R&D Director, Dr Holly Butler and chief data officer, Dr David Palmer.
+ClinSpec Diagnostics Ltd (now Dxcover Limited) has four directors; the CEO, Dr Mark Hegarty, inventor and chief scientific officer, Dr Matt Baker, R&D Director, Dr Holly Butler and chief data officer, Dr David Palmer.
 Mark and Holly are both full time members of the company, with Matt and Dave acting on a part-time or consultancy basis.
 With his commerical background, Mark brings experience to a technically driven team.
 As experienced spectroscopists, Matt and I have technical expertise which has allowed development of revolutionary technology.
 David is an expert in machine learning and data analysis, a key component of our technology that provides the diagnosis.
 It is my role to take the brain tumour product to market, including managing hardware and software developments, and clinical and regulatory processes, whilst also developing new products alongside.

 With innovation at the heart of our industry, it is people like Holly that thrive and achieve outstanding results.
 The recent Innovation Award and the Scottish Life Sciences Dinner is more than deserved, well done to Holly and to all involved!